 Total distance: 75km.
 Elevation: 3206 m.

-Here is a name that makes you dream!
-The Path of the Gods is a route that connects Bologna to Florence crossing the entire chain of the Apennines.
-The gods are the (small) peaks that we cross on the way: Monte Adone (Adonis), Monzuno (Mount Juno or Mount of Jupiter), Monte Venere (Venus)… An easy path but endowed with a great variety of landscapes and monuments!
-The most interesting is undoubtedly the Flaminia Military, Roman road built thanks to the consul Caio Flaminio in 187 BC, whose current route of the path of the gods more or less follows the route.
-This route was completely abandoned and then rediscovered in the 1970s by two enthusiasts.
-We can now see beautiful portions preserved intact under the humus over the years!
+This is a name that makes you dream!
+The Path of the Gods is a route that connects Bologna to Florence crossing the entire Apennine range.
+The gods are the (small) peaks that we come across on the path: Monte Adone (Adonis), Monzuno (Mount Juno or Mount of Jupiter), Monte Venere (Venus)… An easy path but with great variety of landscapes and monuments!
+The most interesting being undoubtedly the Flaminia Military, a Roman road built thanks to the consul Caio Flaminio in 187 BC, whose current route of the path of the gods more or less follows the route.
+This road was completely abandoned then rediscovered in the 1970s by two enthusiasts.
+Today we can see beautiful portions of it preserved intact under the humus over the years!

 The canonical direction of the path of the gods is from Bologna to Florence.
-That said, the first stages of Bologna seem quite boring on the map (a day's walk not far from the highway…).
-So we chose to start from Florence and walk for only three days.
+That said, the first stages of Bologna look quite boring on the map (a day's walk not far from the highway...).
+So we chose to leave Florence and walk for just three days.

 Path of the Gods, day 1: Fiesole, Vetta le Croci, Monte Senario